- If you have been diagnosed with diabetes mellitus, then you tend to get confused what you eat.

-- There may not be specific diet for diabetes but adding certain foods will surely help you to control the levels of blood glucose, blood lipids and blood pressure in spite of taking diabetes medication or not.
+- There may not be specific diet for diabetes but adding certain foods will surely help you to control the levels of blood glucose, blood lipids and blood pressure.

-- You don’t need to have anything special in your diet if you are diabetic expect that you need to be careful about the number of calories you take.
+- You don’t need to have anything special in your diet if you are diabetic except that you need to be careful about the number of calories you take.

-- There are certain food for Diabetics as it contains certain valuable nutrients that can help in various ways in managing diabetes.
+- There are certain foods for Diabetics, as they contains certain valuable nutrients that can help in various ways in managing diabetes.

 When we are diagnosed with diabetes mellitus, having a healthy balanced meal has always been recommended for managing diabetes.
 A right meal helps to keep cravings at bay, manage the sugar levels, lower the cholesterol and blood pressure and manage with ideal body weight.
 When we have the knowledge of what to eat and what to avoid, it becomes easier for us to plan a healthy diet.